linsalrob/partie/CITATION.md

 # If you use PARTIE please cite:

-P.J.
-Torres, R. A. Edwards, and K. McNair.
-PARTIE: A Partition Engine to Separate Metagenomics and Amplicon Projects in the Sequence Read Archive.
-In review.
+Pedro J. Torres, Robert A. Edwards, Katelyn A. McNair.
+PARTIE: a partition engine to separate metagenomic and amplicon projects in the Sequence Read Archive.
+Bioinformatics 2017 btx184. doi: 10.1093/bioinformatics/btx184